Ganesha: Puranic period

+Second Millennium CE Scriptures

+In the Ganapatya tradition founded in the Ganesha Purana and the Mudgala Purana, Ganesha is worshipped as one of the five principle deities along with Siva, Vishnu, the Sun, Ganesha, and the Goddess.

 The date of composition for the Ganesha Purana and the Mudgala Purana—and their dating relative to one another—has sparked academic debate.
 Both works were developed over time and contain age-layered strata.
 Anita Thapan reviews comment about dating and provide her own judgment.
 "It seems likely that the core of the Ganesha Purana appeared around the twelfth and thirteenth centuries", she says, "but was later interpolated."
 Lawrence W. Preston considers the most reasonable date for the Ganesha Purana to be between 1100 and 1400, which coincides with the apparent age of the sacred sites mentioned by the text.

 R.C.
 Hazra suggests that the Mudgala Purana is older than the Ganesha Purana, which he dates between 1100 and 1400.
 However, Phyllis Granoff finds problems with this relative dating and concludes that the Mudgala Purana was the last of the philosophical texts concerned with Ganesha.
 She bases her reasoning on the fact that, among other internal evidence, the Mudgala Purana specifically mentions the Ganesha Purana as one of the four Puranas (the Brahma, the Brahmanda, the Ganesha, and the Mudgala Puranas) which deal at length with Ganesha.
 While the kernel of the text must be old, it was interpolated until the 17th and 18th centuries as the worship of Ganapati became more important in certain regions.
 Another highly regarded scripture in the Ganapatya tradition, the Sanskrit Ganapati Atharvashirsa, was probably composed during the 16th or 17th century.

 The Ganesha Sahasranama is part of the Puranic literature, and is a litany of a thousand names and attributes of Ganesha.
 Each name in the sahasranama conveys a different meaning and symbolises a different aspect of Ganesha.
 Versions of the Ganesha Sahasranama are found in the Ganesha Purana.